MyoHub/myosuite/myosuite/agents/README.md

 ### Visualize trained policy
 We provide two mechanisms to visualize policies.
-1. If you wish to use your own environment, or want to just quickly try our pre-trained DEPRL baseline, take a look at the code snippet below
+1. If you wish to use your own environment, or want to just quickly try our pre-trained DEP-RL baseline, take a look at the code snippet below

 ```
 import gym